 BP162 - BACHELOR OF INFORMATION TECHNOLOGY STUDENTS

-There are some changes were made to the BP162 program structure in 2019.
+There are some changes that were made to the BP162 program structure in 2019.
 Please ensure that you read the link provided to know the program structure you need to follow.

 To get started you should: